 As it turned out, Houma is pretty similar to any other mid-sized town you’d find throughout the South or even the Midwest, complete with a Wal-Mart and several big box stores and chain restaurants – though there are plenty of restaurants where you can get fried mussels and hush puppies instead, if you want more local flavor.

 Our hosts were amazingly open, kind, and friendly, and shared so much with us about their lives and experiences in Louisiana.
 As a native-to-Houma freelance writer and a relationship counselor originally from California who are into travel, minimalism, and tiny houses, they did nothing to advance our stereotypes of Louisiana.
 But they did make us delicious homemade-from-scratch biscuits on our first morning, so maybe some of the positive stereotypes are true (biscuits really are just better in the South!).

 Our first stop in Houma was the Bayou Terrebonne Waterlife Museum, a small museum with a $3 admission.
 Its self-guided tour explains the economic activities of the bayou: shrimping, fishing, and oil.
-It tells all about how these different industries have interacted with each other and affected the people of the bayou area over the past century and half.
+It tells all about how these different industries have interacted with each other and affected the people of the bayou area over the past century and a half.

 Our biggest takeaway was that the seafood industry that once thrived in this part of the state and provided a livelihood for its people is now threatened; climate change, dredging, and oil and gas pumping have resulted in massive erosion in Louisiana.
 Alarmingly, this part of the state is currently losing a football field’s worth of land every hour.